 The Committee varies the bonus pool as a percentage of EBITDA (as well as the percentage of the bonus pool allocable to Named Executive Officers) slightly from year to year based on a variety of factors, including but not limited to the number of salaried employees who will be paid from the bonus pool and the Company's actual EBITDA.
 If EBITDA is abnormally low compared with historical patterns, the Compensation Committee may set the overall bonus pool as a percentage of EBITDA at slightly above 5% in order to allow the Company to pay most salaried employees amounts determined to be reasonable while still reflecting a reduction in the overall bonus pool (and absolute amounts of the bonuses) in light of the lower EBITDA.
 The converse may be true in years where EBITDA is abnormally high compared with historical patterns.
-For example, due to the general economic climate (and the weak consumer spending environment in particular), the Company's EBITDA was substantially lower in 2009, 2010 and 2011 in comparison to prior years.
-Consequently, although the bonus pool as a percentage of EBITDA was 5.3% for 2009, 5.2% for 2010 and 5.3% for 2011, the absolute size of the pool decreased substantially from prior years (to approximately \$3.0 million for 2009, \$2.8 million for 2010 and \$2.0 million for 2011, as compared to approximately \$3.6 million for 2007 and approximately \$3.8 million for 2006).
-This naturally resulted in substantial reductions of bonuses for Named Executive Officers for 2009, 2010 and 2011 as compared to 2007 and prior years.
-In addition, the Compensation Committee determined that these reductions in bonuses for 2009, 2010 and 2011 should be borne somewhat disproportionately by our senior executive officers, including Named Executive Officers, in part to protect the bonuses of various lower compensated employees.
-As a result, the Named Executive Officers' percentage of these reduced overall bonus pools decreased from 37.4% for 2007 (a relatively strong year) to 27.9% for 2009, 27.8% for 2010 and 23.4% for 2011.
-Thus, in 2011 when EBITDA decreased by 29% and the amount of total bonuses paid decreased by 28%, the bonuses paid to the Named Executive Officers as a group (excluding Mr. Clark) decreased by 37%.
-Mr. Clark's bonus was determined at the time of his promotion in connection with the compensation package offered to him at that time.
-Our Chief Executive Officer received a 49% reduction in bonus.
+For example, due to the general economic climate (and the weak consumer spending environment in particular), the Company's EBITDA was substantially lower in 2010, 2011 and 2012 in comparison to 2007 and prior years.
+Consequently, although the bonus pool as a percentage of EBITDA was 5.2% for 2010, 5.3% for 2011 and 5.4% for 2012, the absolute size of the pool decreased substantially from prior years (to approximately \$2.8 million for 2010, \$2.0 million for 2011 and \$2.4 million for 2012, as compared to, for example, approximately \$3.6 million for 2007 and approximately \$3.8 million for 2006).
+This naturally resulted in substantial reductions of bonuses for Named Executive Officers for 2010, 2011 and 2012 as compared to 2007 and prior years.
+In addition, the Compensation Committee determined that these reductions in bonuses for 2010, 2011 and 2012 should be borne somewhat disproportionately by our senior executive officers, including Named Executive Officers, in part to protect the bonuses of various lower compensated employees.
+As a result, the Named Executive Officers' percentage of these overall bonus pools decreased from 37.4% for 2007 (a relatively strong year) to 27.8% for 2010, 23.4% for 2011 and 26.4% for 2012.
+Thus, for 2011, when EBITDA decreased by 29% and the amount of total bonuses paid decreased by 28%, the bonuses paid to the Named Executive Officers as a group (excluding Mr. Clark, whose bonus was determined as part of a promotion package) decreased by 37%.
+Our Chief Executive Officer received a 49% reduction in bonus for 2011.
+Bonuses paid to Named Executive Officers (excluding Mr. Clark) for 2012 then increased by 28% as a result of improved EBITDA in 2012.
+Our Chief Executive Officer received a higher percentage increase in bonus in light of his substantial and disproportionate reduction in bonus in 2011 and the Company's substantially improved performance in 2012.
+Mr. Clark's bonus for 2012 reflected a greater increase since he held his current position for only a portion of 2011.